FTC: Affiliate Disclosure: All links pay commission

 Wahoo ELEMNT Rival – Firmware Updates

-As of June 2021, it is now clear that Wahoo is progressively adding to the competencies of the Rival with some major enhancements.
+As of July 2021, it is now clear that Wahoo is progressively adding to the competencies of the Rival with a series of major enhancements and I will keep updating this review as the updates are released.
 There have been many additions to the RIVAL since launch and here are the important ones

-- This update added the ability to include a custom multisport profile (a key triathlon training feature)
+- This update added the ability to include a custom multisport profile.
+A key, pro-triathlon training feature

 - iOS MUSIC CONTROL – introduces the ability to control music from the RIVAL.
 Play, skip, pause, and adjust the volume.